kyverno/KDP/proposals/per_policy_webhook_configurations.md

 # Definitions
 [definitions]: #definitions

 Kyverno has two webhook configurations that are auto-created and managed for resources selected by policies, a MutatingWebhookConfiguration `kyverno-resource-mutating-webhook-cfg` and a ValidatingWebhookConfiguration `kyverno-resource-validating-webhook-cfg` respectively.
-This proposal uses validatingwebhookconfiguration to demonstrate the proposed solution, the same applies to the mutatingwebhookconfiguration.
+This proposal uses validatingwebhookconfiguration to demonstrate the proposed solution, the same applies to the resource mutatingwebhookconfiguration.

 # Motivation
 [motivation]: #motivation